Just launched on LinkedIn! Follow for updates on AI/ML research and practical tips.

 1. GPU Acceleration is Essential for Training Speed

-The most striking, and probably already expected, takeaway is that GPU acceleration is several times faster than CPU training.
-Even a high-performance CPU like the Ryzen 9 5950X takes much longer than an NVIDIA or Apple GPU.
-Training deep learning models on a CPU alone is impractical for most workflows, especially as model sizes increase.
+The results confirm, unsurprisingly, that GPU acceleration is necessary for deep learning, with massive speed improvements over CPU training.
+Even a high-performance CPU like the Ryzen 9 5950X takes significantly longer than any GPU.
+Training purely on a CPU is impractical for most workflows, especially as model sizes grow.

-Apple's Metal GPU acceleration performs surprisingly well.
-The M3 Pro's 18-core GPU completes training in 13.35 seconds, more than twice as slow as the RTX 4060 Ti but still fast enough for practical machine learning work.
-Even the M1 MacBook Air, with only 7 GPU cores, is significantly faster than CPU-only training.
+Apple's Metal GPU acceleration holds up well.
+The M3 Pro's 18-core GPU completes training in 13.35 seconds, slower than the RTX 4060 Ti but within a reasonable range for practical machine-learning prototyping and research tasks.
+Even the M1 MacBook Air achieves 37.38 seconds, much faster than any CPU-based training.

-For users already in the Apple ecosystem, MacBooks with higher-end GPU configurations provide a viable alternative to NVIDIA GPUs, especially for prototyping and smaller-scale projects.
+For researchers and developers in the Apple ecosystem, MacBooks with higher-end GPU configurations offer a viable alternative for prototyping and small-to-medium deep learning tasks.

-One limitation observed on the MacBook Air M1 (8GB RAM) was high swap usage when training on the GPU.
-Since Apple Silicon uses unified memory, having a higher RAM configuration is critical for performance.
-The 16GB or 24GB RAM options on newer MacBooks are recommended to avoid bottlenecks.
+One observed limitation on MacBooks, especially the M1 MacBook Air (8GB RAM), was high swap usage when training on the GPU.
+Because Apple Silicon uses unified memory, having at least 16GB or 24GB RAM is recommended to avoid performance bottlenecks.
+Insufficient memory leads to slower performance and potential training instability.

 Conclusion